Maesla/Traffic-Sign-Classifier/writeup_template.md

 | Bumpy road			| Bumpy Road      							|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This is less than the test set.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 17th cell of the Ipython notebook.

-It is interesting that the sucess images have a softmax index very near to 1, instead of the wrong one, that it prediction is very low (0.38).
+It is interesting that the sucess images have a softmax index very near to 1, instead of the wrong one, that it s prediction is low (0.38).
 In the wrong one, the right answer appears in the 4th position.

 Clearly the model recognize the shapes very well.
 Stop and yield are two signals specifically designed to have a unique shape.
-The net has recognized both nearly with not doubt (1.0 and 0.98).
-The other two triangular shapes have been recognized too, but with less accuracy, but not too bad (0.81 and 0.74).
+The net has recognized both with not doubt (1.0 and 0.98).
+The other two triangular shapes have been recognized too, but with less accuracy, but still high (0.81 and 0.74).
 Finally, the wrong one is the one with lower value (0.38), and with higher followers.
 In fact, the right prediction is in the top 5 as well.
 I think the problem with this signal is that it is rounded, and there are so much rounded signals to choose between them.

 The first image is a **Yield**

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | 1.0        			| Yield   									|